ES-Project-X/documentation/docs/user-stories/definition_of_ready.md

 ## Acceptance criteria using GWT

 The GWT (Given-When-Then) structure used in writing the acceptance criteria helps us define the behaviour that the user story should have.
+It is based on specific use scenarios, which are commonly performed during its execution.

 - **Given** &lt;pre-condition&gt;
 - **When** &lt;action&gt;
 - **Then** &lt;result&gt;

 ## Estimation in story points